 In a study on changes in foliar nutrient levels, Duquesnay et al. (2000) sampled 118 beech stands in 1996-97 and compared the analysed values with those obtained in 1969-71.
 Between the two sampling periods, concentrations of foliar N increased (+12%), whereas that of P, Mg and Ca decreased by 23, 38, and 16%, respectively.
 Ratios of N/P and N/Mg increased by 42% and 77%, respectively.
 This decrease in concentrations of P and cations was particularly marked for trees growing on acidic soils.
-They assigned this decrease in P concentration in the foliage of beech trees to increasing atmospheric CO2 concentrations and acidification of forest soils.
-In a parallel study where the foliage concentrations of beech stands were monitored continuously for 5 years, a decrease in P levels was observed, which resulted in an increase in N/P ratios.
+They assigned this decrease in P concentrations in the foliage of beech trees to increasing atmospheric $CO_2$ concentrations of beech stands were monitored continuously for 5 years, a decrease in P levels was observed, which resulted in an increase in N/P ratios.

-Switzerland
+• Switzerland